 Alice Thomas-Roberts completed the University of Oxford’s prestigious Foreign Service Programme in 1992 through a Chevening Scholarship.
 With this foundation in diplomacy, protocol and etiquette, Alice carved out an illustrious career as a Foreign Service Officer in the Ministry of Foreign Affairs, Grenada, working both in the Political and Economic Affairs Division, as well as the Protocol and Consular Division.

 Her experience and desire to enlighten others on the subject of Protocol and Etiquette led her to host workshops and to publish two books on the subject, with a third near publication.
-She also actively runs a website dedicated to sharing her knowledge.
+She also actively runs a website, and has Facebook and Twitter accounts dedicated to sharing her knowledge.
 In her spare time she also contributes to the continued success of Chevening in Grenada and the Eastern Caribbean as the group leader for Grenada Chevening Alumni.

 Cristina MarochiAdviser, Investment Attraction Department, Parana State Development Agency, Brazil